computers-for-learning-20/anderson_ramirez_HW5/README.md

 This is where the book truly shines - it gives very clear explanations and provides code for how to do the most common, useful game actions.

 [More about the HW4](https://docs.google.com/document/u/2/d/e/2PACX-1vT81ti95nJyoRpH5Mg2o0711fiJDai3CglKITLOIYXfInDbH5iPGjWGGOM40Xunt6UIP9gkJ5oPCLZV/pub)

+## Implementation Notes:
+* The Particle System was used to create two types of particles (extra credit):
+  1. Small sparkles to highlight goal objects.
+  2. Larger bursts when a goal is collected.
+* The halo effect was also applied to our goal materials.